linkerd/website/linkerd.io/content/2.13/reference/loadbalancing-policy.md

     capacity: 4000 # Number of requests allowed in queue
     failfastTimeout: "4s"
   circuitBreaking:
-    failureStatusCodes:
-      - 410
-      - 500-599 # Status codes 500 through 599, inclusive.
     maxFailureRate: 100 # Fail if more than 100 in slidingWindowDuration fail
     slidingWindowDuration: "5s"
   targetRef:
     - name: emoji-svc